-The developments in Greek sovereign and bank ratings have been positive, with further rating upgrades in 2024 and 2025 to date.
+The developments in Greek sovereign and bank ratings have been positive, with further rating upgrades in 2024 and 2025.
 This is the result of sustained overperformance of the Greek economy in the fiscal and economic activity fronts, which also fosters the prospect of further rating upgrades.

-Greek government bond yields overall remained broadly unchanged in 2024, as a fall in yields early in the year was reversed in 2024:Q4, amid spillover effects from rising US Treasury bond yields on euro area sovereign bonds; from mid-March this year and during April, euro-area sovereign bond yields fell somewhat, benefiting from investors' flight-to-safety, amid market turbulence caused by the US trade policy.
-During May, the fall in yields continued.
+Greek government bond yields overall remained broadly unchanged in 2024, as a fall in yields early in the year was reversed in 2024:Q4, amid spillover effects from rising US Treasury bond yields on euro area sovereign bonds; from mid-March this year and up to end-May, euro-area sovereign bond yields fell somewhat, benefiting from investors' flight-to-safety, amid market turbulence caused by the US trade policy.
+Yields rose in June amid plans for increased fiscal spending in Germany as well as better-than-expected economic activity indicators (e.g. industrial production and retail sales in the euro area; PMI, Ifo survey and ZEW indices in Germany).

-Greek shares posted a strong positive return in 2024, supported by the favourable growth prospects of the economy.
-In 2025 y-t-d, the ASE index has continued on its upward trend, being affected only temporarily by global volatility around the US trade policy uncertainty.
+Greek shares posted a strong positive return in 2024, supported by recent growth data and the favourable growth prospects of the economy.
+In 2025 y-t-d, the ASE index has continued on its upward trend, being affected only temporarily by global volatility caused by the US trade policy uncertainty.